risingwavelabs/risingwave-docs/docs/sql/commands/sql-create-index.md

 ### How to decide the index distribution key?

 RisingWave will use the `index_column` to be the `distributed_column` by default if you omit the `DISTRIBUTED BY` clause.
 RisingWave distributes the data across multiple nodes and uses the `distributed_column` to determine how to distribute the data based on the index.
-If your queries are intended to use indexes but only provide the prefix of the `index_column`, it could be a problem for RisingWave to determine which node to access the index data from.
-To address this issue, you can specify the `distributed_column`s yourself, ensuring that these columns should be the prefix of the `index_column`.
+If your queries intend to use indexes but only provide the prefix of the `index_column`, it could be a problem for RisingWave to determine which node to access the index data from.
+To address this issue, you can specify the `distributed_column` yourself, ensuring that these columns should be the prefix of the `index_column`.

 For example: